adugasamuel/PorfolioProjects-/README.md

 - **CovidDeaths**: Contains data on global COVID-19 cases and total deaths.
 - **CovidVaccinations**: Contains data on COVID-19 vaccinations.

-The dataset includes various metrics such as the number of infected persons, total deaths, vaccinations, and more.
+The dataset includes various metrics such as the number of infected persons, total deaths, vaccinations,location, date,continents and many more.

 ## Objectives